langchain-ai/langchain-mcp-adapters/README.md

 This is a server-side responsibility.
 When implementing custom handlers, validate that requested data is appropriate before accepting.

 **Additional Security Notes:**
-- Schema size is limited to 100KB by default to prevent DoS attacks
+- The jsonschema library safely handles complex schemas and validates data
-- Property count is limited to 100 per object by default
+- Rate limiting prevents abuse through excessive elicitation requests
-- All limits are configurable via handler initialization parameters
+- All handler parameters are configurable for application-specific needs

 ## Using with LangGraph StateGraph